Unexploded ordnance: Risks and problems

+Unexploded ordnance, no matter how old, may explode.
+It might seem that the dangers of UXO decrease over time, but this is not always the case.
+Corrosion and damages sustained on impact pose significant difficulties to defuse UXO safely and also make the consequences of defusion harder to predict.
+Mixed explosive agents might separate or migrate over time and leave contact explosives like nitroglycerine at random places in the shell.
+Sometimes components of the original explosives, in the presence of moisture, can form new explosive compounds with the metals in the shells like picrates that can leave a shell highly explosive, even when it is defused and the detonator destroyed or removed.

-Unexploded ordnance, however old, may explode.
-Even if it does not explode, environmental pollutants are released as it degrades.
+Even if unexploded ordnance does not explode, environmental pollutants are released as it degrades.
+The toxic compounds and heavy metals can contaminate water and soil over time.
 Recovery, particularly of deeply-buried projectiles, is difficult and hazardous—jarring may detonate the charge.
-Once uncovered, explosives can often be transported safely to a site where they can be destroyed, failing that, they must be detonated in place—sometimes requiring hundreds of homes to be evacuated.
+Once uncovered, explosives can often be transported safely to a site where they can be destroyed; if this is not possible, they must be detonated on site which might require evacuation of the surrounding area.

-Unexploded ordnance from at least as far back as the mid-19th century still poses a hazard worldwide, both in current and former combat areas and on military firing ranges.
-A major problem with unexploded ordnance is that over the years the detonator and main charge deteriorate, frequently making them more sensitive to disturbance, and therefore more dangerous to handle.
-Construction work may disturb unsuspected unexploded bombs, which may then explode.
-Forest fires may be aggravated if buried ordnance explodes and heat waves, causing the water level to drop severely, may increase the danger of immersed ordnance.
+Unexploded ordnance dating as far back as the mid-19th century still poses a hazard worldwide, both in current and former combat areas and at military firing ranges.
+A major problem with unexploded ordnance is that over the years, the detonator and main charge deteriorate to such an extent that they frequently become more sensitive to disturbance and therefore more dangerous to handle.
+Construction works may disturb unsuspected unexploded bombs, which may then explode.
+Forest fires may be aggravated if buried ordnance explodes.
+Heat waves, causing the water level to drop severely, may increase the danger of immersed ordnance.
 There are countless examples of people tampering with unexploded ordnance that is many years old, often with fatal results.
-For this reason it is universally recommended that unexploded ordnance should not be touched or handled by unqualified persons.
+For this reason, it is universally recommended that unexploded ordnance should not be touched or handled by unqualified persons.
 Instead, the location should be reported to the local police so that bomb disposal or Explosive Ordnance Disposal (EOD) professionals can render it safe.